 Why this Recipe Works

-It’s a homemade and family friendly!
+It's homemade and family friendly!
 Kids and adults love this dessert.
 In fact, this treat is so easy to make, why not let the kids get in the kitchen and help with this sweet, crunchy, and addicting snack!

 What Goes into This Recipe